 Get a quote below or read our in-depth review!

 World Nomads provides travel insurance for travelers in over 100 countries.
 As an affiliate, we receive a fee when you get a quote from World Nomads using this link.
 We do not represent World Nomads.
 This is information only and not a recommendation to buy travel insurance.

 FAQs about the Best Places to Stay in Charleston

 Here’s what people usually ask us about the areas of Charleston and where to stay.

 Final Thoughts on Where to Stay in Charleston

 Charleston is an excellent destination because it has so much to offer travellers.
-From delicious cuisine and local craft beers to a rich history, vibrant culture and plenty of southern charm, Charleston is a city that will excite every type of traveler.
-It’s also pretty close to other insane beach-side locations, such as Kiawah Island.
+From delicious cuisine and local craft beers to a rich history, vibrant culture and plenty of southern charm, Charleston is a city that will excite every type of traveller.
+It’s also pretty close to other insane beachside locations, such as Kiawah Island.